WSTG - Latest

 <? mysql_connect("127.0.0.1", "root", "password") or die("Could not connect"); ?>

-The following file extensions should never be returned by a web server, since they are related to files which may contain sensitive information or to files for which there is no reason to be served.
+The following file extensions should never be returned by a web server, as they pertain to files that could contain sensitive information or files that have no valid reason to be served.

 The following file extensions are related to files which, when accessed, are either displayed or downloaded by the browser.
 Therefore, files with these extensions must be checked to verify that they are indeed supposed to be served (and are not leftovers), and that they do not contain sensitive information.